 A bone marrow biopsy is the removal of marrow from inside bone.
 Bone marrow is the soft tissue inside bones that helps form blood cells.
 It is found in the hollow part of most bones.

 A bone marrow biopsy may be done in the health care provider's office or in a hospital.
 The sample may be taken from the pelvic or breast bone.
-Sometimes, other areas are used.
+Sometimes, another area is used.

 Marrow is removed in the following steps: